Portuguese Wine Guide: 14 Wine Regions & Their Top Wineries

-The best part is that you don’t have to spend a fortune to get a reasonable bottle of wine here (some can cost less than €5)!
+The best part?
+You don’t have to spend a fortune to get a reasonable bottle of wine here (some can cost less than €5)!
 So, whether you’re browsing through the wine list at a restaurant or your local supermarket, we’ll guide you through everything you need to know about Portuguese wine.

 How to order wine in Portugal